rameez1822534/milestone-project-3/README.md

 <h1>Tech-Review</h1>
 <h2>Project Summary</h2>
-<p>tech-review  The purpose is to build a full-stack site that allows users to write and give their opinion about a particular domain that allows users to create, locate, read, update and delete the reviews about all the latest tech aroud. tech-review gives access to all the reviews in the database to the users.
+<p>The purpose is to build a full-stack site that allows users to write and give their opinion about a particular domain and at the same time allow users to create, locate, read, update and delete the reviews about all the latest tech aroud. tech-review gives access to all the reviews in the database to the users.
 All users can add new reviews as well as edit, locate, and delete other reviews</p>

-The project can be viewed here<a href="https://tech-review05.herokuapp.com/">here</a>
+The project can be viewed <a href="https://tech-review05.herokuapp.com/">here</a>

 <h2>Wireframes</h2>
 <p>Wireframes.cc tool has been used to creat the wireframes